Where to study

 Overseas student protection

-The National Code is a set of national standards that governs the protection of overseas students and delivery of courses to those students by providers registered on CRICOS.
+The National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students (2018) is a set of national standards that governs the protection of overseas students and delivery of courses to those students by providers registered on CRICOS.
 Overseas students are advised to become familiar with the ESOS Framework, which provides the regulatory requirements for the Australian College of Theology and other providers of education to overseas students in Australia.
 It provides overseas students with protection.
 The National Code is available here.

 The Australian College of Theology and its colleges are required to comply with the standards articulated in the National Code, and all documentation for your study can be found in the handbooks and policy documents of the ACT, as well as information given to you by your selected sponsoring college.
 The information below is provided for the benefit of overseas students of the Australian College of Theology.

 Students are advised to check with their sponsoring college for more detailed information specific to their case, but in general, the Australian College of Theology does not provide legal services.
 Australia has legal protection for overseas students studying in Australia.
 If you have a question about your rights and responsibilities as an international student, and you cannot find the information you are seeking in the policies of the Australian College of Theology or your sponsoring college, or cannot obtain the information through a conversation with the overseas student contact officer in your college or the ACT office, then you can contact the Australian Government’s Department of Education.